 - a.
 Celebrate the points of arrival into the Village Center to counteract the inward facing design.
 Enhancing the character and appearance of these points are important factors in establishing the overall visibility and perception of the Village Center to new and unfamiliar visitors. - i.
-Place vertical landmark elements in the traffic circles located at Tom Darlington Drive and Wampum Way as well as Cave Creek Road and Carefree Drive to establish a visual contrast from the existing monochromatic desert landscaping and attract both planned and unplanned visitors. - ii.
-Designate at least one street that leads into the Village Center from Tom Darlington Drive and Cave Creek Road as primary gateway entrances.
-Design and place arched gateway features across each street to create a sense of arrival into the Village Center.
-These primary arched gateways are intended to be used by those visitors who are new to or unfamiliar with the Village Center. - iii.
-Designate all other entry drives into the Village Center from Tom Darlington Drive and Cave Creek Road as secondary gateways.
+Build upon the placement of the primary Village Center gateway arches by designating all other entry drives into the Village Center from Tom Darlington Drive and Cave Creek Road as secondary gateways.
 Design and place entry features that are similar in character to the primary arched gateways, but simpler in form such as monument pillars or low half-walls.
-These alternative entry points are intended to be used primarily by those who are already well oriented to the Village Center, such as residents and current workers of the area.
+These alternative entry points are intended to be used primarily by those who are already well oriented to the Village Center, such as residents and current workers of the area. - ii.
+Enhance seasonal plantings at each entry point to further distinguish from the surrounding natural landscape. - iii.
+Improve the visual character of the Tom Darlington Drive and Cave Creek Road intersection by placing enhanced wayfinding signage and landscape islands.